Autodesk/synthesis/exporters/README.md

 ## BxDFieldExpoter
 This is the old Inventor addin that was used to exporter fields to Synthesis, this has since been depracated

-## BxDRobotExporter
+## InventorRobotExporter
 This is the main Inventor exporter that is bundles with Synthesis.
 It is broken into a few subprojects:
-* BxDRobotExporter is the Inventor addin that interacts directly with the Inventor GUI.
+* InventorRobotExporter is the Inventor addin that interacts directly with the Inventor GUI.
 * packages are external libs that the exporter uses to simplify meshes.
 * robot_exporter is the legacy Inventor plugin tha the BxDRobotExpoter uses for backend robot information and some GUI elements.